All posts

 The coverage also runs unusually wide: it renders 120+ ecosystem CRDs as typed views and topology edges - Argo CD, Flux, Istio, Karpenter, cert-manager, KEDA, Prometheus, Trivy, Crossplane, Velero and more - all compiled into the binary, not bolted on as plugins.
 The generic browsers here just show you the raw object; Headlamp covers a chunk of this, but only after you install and version each plugin yourself.

 On AI, Radar skipped the bundled chatbot and bet on agents instead: it ships an MCP server - free, on by default, with read tools purpose-built for cluster context - so the agent you already use (Claude, Cursor, your own) reasons over live cluster state directly.
 Lens and Headlamp are adding AI of their own, but we deferred an in-app chat on purpose.
-The numbers back the bet: in our SREGym benchmark, the same model diagnosed 52 broken-cluster scenarios through Radar's MCP instead of kubectl - about half the agent time, a quarter of the tool calls, two-thirds fewer output tokens, and slightly higher diagnostic accuracy.
+The numbers back the bet: in our SREGym benchmark, the same model diagnosed 54 broken-cluster scenarios through Radar's MCP instead of kubectl - reaching a correct answer about four times sooner, on a smaller token bill, and slightly more accurately.

 The mechanics: brew install skyhook-io/tap/radar, then kubectl radar - a single compiled binary that reads your kubeconfig and opens a browser, zero cluster-side install.
 Run it locally, as the desktop app, or as a shared in-cluster instance with SSO and RBAC that respects each viewer's real cluster permissions - not the per-laptop-kubeconfig world the desktop clients live in.